Alexbkjs/it_academy_back/README.md

 npm run dev
 ```

-- Expose the Development Server:
+- Expose the Development Server():
+In new terminal(Ctrl + Shift + ` in VS Code), run:
 ```bash
 ssh -R yourSubdomain:80:localhost:5173 serveo.net
 ```
+Be aware that since it is a free solution from time to time you will get ssh: connect to host serveo.net port 22: Connection refused, can be fixed by running the command once again or wait for a couple of minutes or hours/days) or use alternative(ngrok, localtunnel).

 P.S.
-Docker or Docker Desktop should be installed on your machine as well to proceed further.
+Docker or Docker Desktop(Windows) should be installed on your machine as well to proceed further.

 ## 📦 Installation and Setup of the back end